TomHarrop/tc_alignment_params/README.md

 snakemake combine_trimal_and_iqtree_stats
 ```

-The `combine_trimal_and_iqtree_stats` will always run with no input.
-The script
+The `combine_trimal_and_iqtree_stats` target will always run with no input.
+The
-finds stats files in the output directory and plots whatever is there.
+script finds stats files in the output directory and plots whatever is there.

 The black dashed line is the results from running with the default parameters.